 Alcohol addicts incur the same problems as abusers, but they have the added symptom of dependence.
-This means that is is especially difficult to cut back or quit, as it results in serious and sometimes deadly withdrawal effects including cravings, depression, anxiety, suicidal ideations, shakiness, tremors, and seizures.
+This means that is especially difficult to cut back or quit, as it results in serious and sometimes deadly withdrawal effects including cravings, depression, anxiety, suicidal ideations, shakiness, tremors, and seizures.

 Common Signs and Symptoms of Alcohol Abuse

 - Feeling guilty or ashamed about alcohol consumption

 - Often “black outing” from drinking or having memory loss

 - Neglecting primary responsibilities such as school, work, and family

 - Using alcohol even though it could harm physical health such as drinking while driving, using alcohol with medication, etc.

 - Problems with family or other personal relationships